Nicolas Fouché

 Nicolas Fouché (1653–1733) was a French painter.

-Fouché was born in Troyes, the son of the painter Léonard Fouché.
+Fouché was born in Troyes, the son of painter Léonard Fouché.
 He was received into the Académie de Saint-Luc on 15 March 1679.
 The abbé de Monville, biographer of Pierre Mignard, called Fouché one of his students.
 Cardinal Melchior de Polignac owned a series of paintings of the eight liberal arts by Fouché, inventorised by his heir, in 1738.
 He died in Paris.